Beaton Squires: Harvard

-Editorial opposing the elimination of college football

 During the 1905 season, while Squires was captain of the Harvard team, a national debate erupted over the violent nature of the sport of football.
 Harvard's president, Charles William Eliot, proposed eliminating the sport from college campuses, and even President Theodore Roosevelt, a Harvard alumnus, weighed in on the debate.
 In an editorial published in The Boston Journal, Squires wrote in support of the sport.
 Squires argued: "Let football alone.
 It is a grand game, a game which requires all the best qualities a man should possess, strength, endurance, quick perception, and self-control."
 Squires supported rule changes to reduce the likelihood of serious injury, including a 20-yard penalty for unnecessary roughness, creation of a body of officials to more clearly define unnecessary roughness, use of two umpires to more carefully watch for unnecessary roughness, a ban on tackling below the knees, and creation of a five-yard safe zone for a player catching the ball.
 However, Squires opposed proposals to more dramatically alter the rules of the game, noting, "You cannot make a parlor game out of football."

+After his playing days, Squires remained involved with football as coach of Beverly High School (1907–1911) and the University of Saskatchewan (1919).

 Legal practice

-After receiving his law degree, Squires practiced as a lawyer in Boston from 1908-1912.
-He moved to Saskatoon in 1913 where he became one of the leading lawyers in Saskatchewan.
-In 1923, Squires and Andrew Sibbald formed a partnership that became the law firm of Squires & Sibbald.
+After receiving his law degree, Squires practiced as a lawyer in Boston from 1908 to 1912.
+He moved to Saskatoon in 1913 and entered the firm of Maclean, Jordan, Hollinrake, and Moxon.
+He became one of the leading lawyers in Saskatchewan.
+He became a member of the firm in 1914, but left in 1916 and practised on his own with an office in the Royal Bank of Canada Building in Saskatoon.
+In 1923, he and Andrew Sibbald formed a partnership that became the law firm of Squires & Sibbald.
+Soon thereafter, he returned to Massachusetts and practiced law there until the early 1950s.

-Football coach and family

-In addition to his legal practice, Squires served as head football coach for the University of Saskatoon Huskies in 1919.
+Personal life

-Squires married Edith Louise Gaffield, a native of Brookline, Massachusetts, in 1913.
+In 1913, Squires married Edith Louise Gaffield, a native of Brookline, Massachusetts.
+She predeceased him in 1956.
+He died on February 8, 1962, at the age of 80.